Gold mining in Brazil: History

-Brazil’s modern illicit gold mining industry world
+Brazil's modern illicit gold mining industry

-The necessity of the Amazon is indisputable, however, abuses of it and its natural resources persist in ways that are detrimental to the rainforest, the surrounding local communities, and the planet.
-Brazil’s illicit gold mining industry began to fully blossom in the 1950s consequently making the Amazon a focal point for the Brazilian Government.
-Up until this point, the traditional means of accessing the Amazon were via waterways, however, while this may have been somewhat sufficient for exploratory purposes, if the government were to extract resources in abundance then it would need a more convenient means of access.
-The solution was to build a network of roads and highways penetrating the forest, thus allowing not only mass settlement in the region but also the opportunity to extract resources quickly and effectively.
-This was also seen as a way to prevent further migration in the south of Brazil because highly successful agricultural operations were already underway and the government wanted to avoid any conflict between farmers in the region.
+The Amazon rainforest is widely recognized as being of great environmental and economic value for local communities and the world at large.
+However, human activities which contribute to its rapid deforestation persist.
+Brazil's illicit gold mining industry began to fully blossom in the 1950s, consequently making the Amazon a focal point for the Brazilian Government.
+Up until this point, the traditional means of accessing the Amazon were via waterways.
+However, while this somewhat sufficient for exploratory purposes, if the government were to extract resources in abundance, then it would need a more convenient means of access.
+The solution was to build a network of roads and highways penetrating the forest, thus allowing not only mass settlement in the region, but also the opportunity to extract resources quickly and effectively.
+This was also seen as a way to prevent further migration in the south of Brazil, because highly successful agricultural operations were already underway and the government wanted to avoid any conflict between farmers in the region.

-Management of the rainforest's resources began to take shape with Brazil’s Agrarian Reform Program.
+Management of the rainforest's resources began to take shape with Brazil's Agrarian Reform Program.
 The program, established in the 1970s, has since trans-located approximately 1.2 million settlers, mostly into Amazonian hinterlands.
-Available records indicate that between 1995 and 2011, 1,235,130 families had been trans-located into 8865 settlement projects, those of which account for roughly 10.3% of Brazil’s territory.
+Available records indicate that between 1995 and 2011, 1,235,130 families had been trans-located into 8865 settlement projects, those of which account for roughly 10.3% of Brazil's territory.
 Though only 13% of those families have been relocated to Amazonia, this program has still been heavily taxing on the Amazon.
 This is due, in large part, to the lackluster enforcement of environmental regulations by the government.
-Though Brazil’s Ministry of Agrarian Development presides over the land allocations and regulations that stipulate the rules landowners must adhere to, they fail in ensuring cooperation.
-For example, in an assessment from 1985-2001, of 4,340 agrarian settlement projects, only 43% retained the mandated environmental buffer established by the ministry.
-Also, BBrandil Amazonia reported the highest rates of illegal timber extraction.
+Though Brazil's Ministry of Agrarian Development presides over the land allocations and regulations that stipulate the rules landowners must adhere to, they fail in ensuring cooperation.
+For example, in an assessment from 1985 to 2001, of 4,340 agrarian settlement projects, only 43% retained the mandated environmental buffer established by the ministry.
+Also, Brazilian Amazonia reported the highest rates of illegal timber extraction.
 This resulted in a situation in which the Brazilian Environmental Agency (Instituto Brasileiro do Meio Ambiente e dos Recursos Naturais Renováveis—IBAMA) repeatedly fined the federal agrarian agency (Instituto Nacional de Colonização e Reforma Agrária—INCRA).
 Thus, there ensues a case in which government agencies that preside in overlapping jurisdictions fail to clearly define multilateral policy objectives, which ultimately produces inefficiencies.